Fast and Robust Simulation-Based Inference With Optimization Monte Carlo: Experiments

 The 2-moons evaluates SBI methods for bimodal, crescent-shaped posteriors.
 The simulator is $\yb|\thb \sim (r\cos(\alpha) + 0.25, r \sin(\alpha)) + (-|\theta_1 + \theta_2| / \sqrt{2}, (-\theta_1 + \theta_2) / \sqrt{2})$ with $\alpha \sim \mathcal{U}(-\pi/2, \pi/2)$ and $r \sim \mathcal{N}(0.1, 0.01^2)$.
 The problem is two-dimensional with a uniform prior $\thb \sim \mathcal{U}(\mathbf{-1}, \mathbf{1})$, producing a posterior with two half-moon modes.

-Figure~\ref{fig:sbi_two_moons} compares \rromc~to the methods of \citet{lueckmann2021benchmarking}. \rromc~achieves a near-optimal \CtwoST score ($\approx 0.5$) in a few-seconds runtime, whereas competing methods require minutes to hours (budgets of $10^5$ samples) to reach comparable performance.
+Figure~\ref{fig:sbi_two_moons} compares \rromc~to the methods of \citet{lueckmann2021benchmarking}. \rromc~achieves a near-optimal \CtwoST score ($\approx 0.5$) in a few seconds, whereas competing methods require minutes to hours (budgets of $10^5$ samples) to reach comparable performance.
 The pairwise posterior further demonstrates that \rromc~accurately captures both crescent-shaped modes.
 Additional results versus budget are reported in Appendix~\ref{app-sec:experiments}.